This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 Code/Data

-We use the statistical program R for all data wrangling and analysis tasks.
-A few best practices with data and code management:
+A few best practices with data and R code management:

 • When you download raw data, save it to the appropriate folder, and always wrangle it through R scripts.
 Never overwrite the original file.
 Once it is cleaned, save it as a new file